harshitkandhway/speech_analyzer/README.md

 # speech_analyzer

-Library used in the rating apllication are as follows:
+Library used in the rating application are as follows:

 ## 1) nltk (Natural Language Toolkit)
    + UseCase        : This python library is used while working with human language data